madstar246/digital-writing-folio/swift-reflections.md

 I want to learn.
 I want to create.
 I don't want a machine to do the work for me.
 In my opinion, AI should have no place in creative fields.

 *Ethical use of AI*...
 Is there even such a thing?
-When AI is destroying the environment?
-Taking over creative industries?
-It feels awfully dystopian.
 I don't know.
 It just doesn't sit right with me.

+Plus, I've always loved using em-dashes, but now people associate them with ChatGPT. </3